WSU-cshimizu/ceg4110-group-project-team07/deliverables/user-stories.md

 ## User Stories

-- As a user, I want to share my thoughts about the place so that others can also take a look at this place.
+- As a user, I want to share my thoughts about the place so that others can also take a look at this place. -Gokulnaath G
 - As a user, I want to have a navigation option to navigate to the location which is posted on the website and also a share option to share the location of this particular location. -Gokulnaath G

 - As a user, I would like to upload the picture of difficult to find places wherever I go and can share with my friends so that it will be easier for them to find.